-For three decades, DREAM has worked to level the playing field for all children, helping them become lifelong learners who are equipped to fulfill their vision of success in and out of the classroom.
+For over three decades, DREAM has worked to level the playing field for all children, helping them become lifelong learners who are equipped to fulfill their vision of success in and out of the classroom.

 On an abandoned lot in East Harlem, DREAM was born.